What Is A Lathe Machine? Its Diagram, Parts and How it Works

 Turning

-Turning is the most popular kind of lathe operation, which is achieved by removing material from the outer diameter of a workpiece.
-It is often done on at the begining of the machining before other operation will be performed.
+The most common type of lathe operation, turning, involves removing material from a workpiece’s outer diameter.
+It is often done at the beginning of the machining before other operations will be performed.

-The rough operations are performed to a piece within a predifined thickness, by removing the maximum amount of material in the shortest possible time.
-During this, accuracy and surface finish is disregarded.
-While finish turning is done to achieve a smooth surface finish and create the final accurate dimensions.
+We perform the rough operations on a piece within a predefined thickness, removing the maximum amount of material in the shortest possible time.
+We disregard accuracy and surface finish during this process.

-Also, a workpiece can have different outer dimensions and the trasition between the surfaces with two different diameters can have several features such as step, chamfer, taper, and contour.
+Also, a workpiece can have different outer dimensions and the transition between the surfaces with two different diameters can have several features, such as a step, chamfer, taper, and contour.
 The diagram below shows the different types of turning:

-- Step turning is used creates two surfaces with an abrupt change in diameters between them.
+1. Step turning is used to create two surfaces with an abrupt change in diameters between them.
 The final look resembles a step.

-- This turning operation is similar to the step turning, chamfer turning creates angled transition of an otherwise square edge between two surfaces with different turned diameters.
+3. This turning operation is similar to step turning; chamfer turning creates an angled transition of an otherwise square edge between two surfaces with different turned diameters.

-- In contour turning, the cutting tool axially follows the path with a predefined geometry.
+4. In contour turning, the cutting tool axially follows the path with a predefined geometry.
 Multiple passes of a contouring tool are necessary to create desired contours in the workpiece.
-However, form tools can produce the same contour shape is a single pass.
+However, form tools can produce the same contour shape in a single pass.

 Facing

-During the operation, the cutting tool moves along the radious of the workpiece to produce the desired part length and a smooth surface must be acomplish as the final process.
+During the operation, the cutting tool moves along the radius of the workpiece to produce the desired part length, and achieving a smooth surface is the final process.

 Grooving

-Grooving is a kind of turning operation that is performed to create a narrow cut “groove” in the workpiece.
+Grooving is a kind of turning operation that is performed to create a narrow cut, or “groove,” in the workpiece.
 The width of a cutting tool will determine the size of the cut.
-While wider grooves might require multiple tool passes.
+Wider grooves may necessitate multiple tool passes.

 Parting

 Parting is the cutting-off at the end of a machining cycle, using a tool with a specific shape to enter the workpiece.
-This is done in perpendicular to the rotating axis and make a progressive cut while the workpiece rotates.
+This is done perpendicular to the rotating axis and a progressive cut is made while the workpiece rotates.

-The workpiece drop off as soon as the cutting tool edge reaches the centre of the workpeice.
-Sometimes, part catcher is used to catch the removed part.
+The workpiece drops off as soon as the cutting tool edge reaches the center of it.
+Sometimes, a part catcher is used to catch the removed part.

 Threading

-These turning operation that is done by cutting thread in the outer surface of a workpiece.
-The tool moves along the side of the workpiece, and the thread is uniform helical groove of specified length and pitch.
-Deeper thread undergo multiple passes on lathe machining.
+We perform these turning operations by severing the thread from the outer surface of the workpiece.
+The tool moves along the side of the workpiece, and the thread is a uniform helical groove of specified length and pitch.
+Deeper threads undergo multiple passes on lathe machining.

 Knurling